Saturday, December 31, 2011

-When I talk to my girlfriend over Skype, no problems (or rarely are there problems).
+When I talk to my girlfriend over Skype, no problems (or very few).
 When I try to GM over Skype?
 Absolutely terrible.
 Just terrible!
-I tried running a one-shot the other day with a friend to test so new ideas I had for how to make a Skype game work better (see the next paragraph) and it amounted to asking each other, "Can you hear me?
+I tried running a one-shot the other day with a friend to test some new ideas I had for how to make a Skype game work better (see the next paragraph) and it amounted to asking each other, "Can you hear me?
 Did I lose you?" over and over for about 30 minutes before we gave up.

-Finally, the above mentioned factors drained away my enthusiam for the setting and I could seem to get a plot of any worth formulated in my head.
-The few times I did get ideas I found I wasn't implementing them in well.
-It was like I suddenly lost all my gamemastering powers.
+Finally, the above mentioned factors drained away my enthusiam for the setting and I couldn't seem to get a plot of any worth formulated in my head.
+The few times I did get ideas I found I wasn't implementing them well.
+It was like I suddenly lost all my Gamemastering powers.
 I blame Gold Kryptonite.

 No, I don't.
 I blame me.
 I just couldn't get it together and when I can't get it together to that degree I just start get disgusted with the whole process.
 It was probably the wrong setting and game for the medium.
 At the very least it was the wrong set up for my first attempt at this.
 I should gone simplier, easier or with something more familiar and focused.

 Whatever.
 It just did not work for me.

 It's very tough for me to accept defeat but in this case it's all I can do.